Guerrero Thompson vs Wooldridge: A B and an F in Austin ISD

 Wooldridge: An F Rated Campus That Needs Attention

 Wooldridge sits in the North Loop and Brentwood area of central Austin, a neighborhood that has gentrified significantly over the last decade.
-The school serves 462 students and the F rating at 59 is the lowest overall score in this comparison.
-The 42 in Student Achievement is particularly concerning, as it means fewer than half of students are meeting grade level expectations on STAAR assessments.
-Wooldridge is not eligible for TEA distinctions.
+The school serves 348 students and the F rating is the lowest in this comparison.
+The F in Student Achievement is particularly concerning, as it means fewer than half of students are meeting grade level expectations on STAAR assessments.

 The school feeds into Burnet Middle School and has multiple high school options including Austin, McCallum, and Navarro.
 The neighborhoods around Wooldridge have seen rapid home price appreciation, which creates an unusual dynamic where the homes are getting more expensive while the school performance has not kept pace.